raffertyuy/Handwriting-to-Markdown-GPT/notebooks/output.md

 ![image-whiteboard-stickynotes.png](../media/image-whiteboard-stickynotes.png)
 # Help Us Solve These Problems!

-## Temperature Solutions
+## Temperature Issues

 - Make some areas warmer or colder than other rooms
 - Space heaters/blankets
-- Bring a sweater
 - Have indoor plants
-- Small heaters in study rooms
+- Smell better
-- Blanket station
+- Blanket rental
 - Library can provide blankets
 - Bring a sweater
-- Extra layers
-- Partner with local sports teams to sell sports sweaters
+- Partner with local stores to sell special sweaters
 - Bring a sweater
-- Cozy sweaters in the library
+- Carry sweaters in a backpack
 - Snuggle
 - Self-heating blankets
-- Bring a sweater
+- Bring a blanket

-## Napping Comfort
+## Napping Concerns

 - Have designated nap areas (like Google)
 - Secure your bag
-- Nap on a bean bag or make a nook to hide in
+- Nap on a mat/take a break
-- Link your backpack
+- Lock your backpack
 - Bring a friend
 - Bring a blanket
 - Take a nap at home
-- Give staff a trusted moderator and drop corner
+- Give staff a budget window for a nap corner
 - Have lockers
-- Napping pods
+- Nap pods
-- Sleep bags
+- Sleeping bag
-- Wear socks
+- Wear socks to keep warm
-- Bring a blanket
-- Read and nap after class
+- Create a designated nap corner
-- Quiet area dedicated to napping
 - Study rooms

 ## Study Room Security

 - Plan ahead of time
 - Box fort - make your own!
 - Have a small section of locked rooms
 - Lockers in study rooms
 - Whiteboards on study room doors
-- Card reservation system on study room doors
+- Card reservation system to show the room is reserved
 - Reservation system gives key code for reservation
+- Bring back the keys
+- Have a key
 - Swipe your ID card to enter
 - Reservations on the doors
-- Bring back the keys
-- Have a key